 Why so many elements!?
 I can already spot 5 items that can be removed for sheer redundancy.

 Look at it from a partner perspective.
 Most resellers have 15-25 employees thus lack the administrative bandwidth than their larger counterparts.
 In smaller organizations, every employee is critical to the business’s day-to-day operations and overall success.
-If one employee goes on sick leave, the roles and responsibilities will fall onto other employees (in addition to managing their own set of responsibilities).
+If one employee goes on sick leave, the roles and responsibilities will fall on other employees (in addition to managing their own set of responsibilities).
 A difficult PoP may be too cumbersome and time-consuming for smaller organizations with limited administrative bandwidth.

 Small biz, small budget

-Small businesses operating day-to-day don’t have the funds to pay for marketing campaigns in advance of reimbursement.
-In order to avoid being faced with a large debt for 30 days which is the industry average on fund reimbursement, most partners prioritize programs with the more favorable payout or forego participating in the vendor program altogether.
+Small businesses operating day-to-day don’t have the funds to pay for co-op marketing campaigns in advance of reimbursement.
+In order to avoid being faced with a large debt for 30 days which is the industry average on fund reimbursement, most partners prioritize co-op marketing programs with the more favorable payout or forego participating in the vendor program altogether.

 There are always other options

 Resellers work with a variety of vendors with Co-op advertising programs that come in all shapes and sizes.
 When provided with a variety of options, resellers are more likely to participate in the simplest programs that require the least amount of hurdles.
 If vendors want to entice their channel partners, a simplified Co-op marketing strategy will be one that generates more fund utilization and participation.

 The channel ecosystem is competitive.
 Channel conflict, gray market activity, even the amount of partner participation all drills down to the level of complexity within a channel program.

 When partners are notified about issued co-op funds, they are typically notified by phone calls and personal emails from their territory manager.

 The trouble with this route of notifying partners is that it’s difficult to keep your funds top of mind when they have other funds from other vendors to also be aware of.